TomasKrizak/CimrmanModule/README.md

 To obtain the final **PTD bank** you then need to apply **Charged Particle Tracking** module that extrapolates the verteces and creates the PTD bank.

 You can find detailed description of the algorithm, its structure and the derivation of all methods in my [Master thesis](https://dspace.cvut.cz/handle/10467/123238).
+Specifically, Chapter 5 describes the software structure of the algorithm.

 ## Module installation